cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 ### Technical Requirements

-The following technical requirements are stated using [RFC-2119][RFC-2119] terminology.
+The following technical requirements are stated using [RFC 2119][RFC 2119] terminology.
 These requirements focus on the security best practices that Cerner expects application developers to adhere to in order for Cerner to provide the best description of your application to end users:

 * Web applications MUST support the HTTPS 1.1 protocol.
 * Application SHOULD support TLS.
 (Please refer to the [code TLS Guidance][code TLS Guidance] document for further detailed practices related to TLS.)
 * Application SHOULD use (only) port 443 for TLS.
 * Application SHOULD support and prefer TLS 1.2 or higher.
-* Application SHOULD have a valid, non-expired TLS certificate issued from a [trusted authority](https://github.com/scott-bach/fhir.cerner.com/blob/patch-1/content/authorization/tls-guidance.md#trusted-certificate-authorities).
+* Application SHOULD have a valid, non-expired TLS certificate issued from a [trusted authority](tls-guidance.md#trusted-certificate-authorities).
 * Application SHOULD use an OV or EV certificate, if possible, instead of a DV certificate.
 * Application's web site SHOULD [host a DNS TXT record](#setting-up-your-domains-dns-txt-record) containing the Cerner-issued client identifier for the application (also referred to as a "system account ID" in CernerCentral or a "client identifier" in the [OAuth 2 specification][OAuth 2 specification] ).
 * Application's name SHOULD ideally align with the name of the website hosting it and/or the legal entity operating it.